 First, you need to think about why you want to gain more Instagram followers.
 Do you want to broaden your fanbase to share your content with?
 Do you want to increase your business’s visibility by increasing traffic to your website?
 Or do you want more followers for some other reason?

-Whatever your goal is, you need to write it down somewhere.
+Whatever your goal is, you need to write it down or keep track of it digitally somewhere.
 Make your goal as vague or as specific as you want it to be, though specific is always better.
-For instance, “I want to increase my website sales by 25% in 6 months” is better than “I want to increase my sales.”
+For instance, “I want to increase my website sales from Instagram by 25% in 6 months” is a better goal than “I want to increase my sales.”

 Who is your audience?